limitbreakinc/creator-token-standards/README.md

 - Enable account freezing and add accounts to a list of frozen accounts to prevent transfers to or from those accounts
 - Use events to track changes in security policies and allowlists

 The `Creator Token Transfer Validator` V4 release has the same features as V3 with the ability to permissionlessly deploy to any EVM blockchain.
+To deploy the V4 validator, use [developers.freenft.com/infrastructure](https://developers.erc721c.com/infrastructure).

 Interact with the deployed contract using the provided functions to create, manage, and apply security policies.
 A multi-sig such as Gnosis safe is strongly encouraged, and the Gnosis Safe transaction builder can be used to securely manage collections using the following functions.